-I will be represented in this grievance by: (check one - representative must s on appropriate line.
-If grievant is represented by the UFF or legal counsel, university communications should go to the grievant's representative.):
+I will be represented in this grievance by: (check one - representative must sign o appropriate line.
+If grievant is represented by the UFF or legal counsel, all universit communications should go to the grievant's representative.):

 UFF

 Legal Counsel

 Myself

-I UNDERSTAND AND AGREE THAT BY FILING THIS GRIEVANCE, I WAI WHATEVER RIGHTS I MAY HAVE UNDER CHAPTER 120 OF THE FLORISTATUTES WITH REGARD TO THE MATTERS I HAVE RAISED HEREIN AI UNDER ALL OTHER UNIVERSITY PROCEDURES WHICH MAY AVAILABLE TO ADDRESS THESE MATTERS.
-This grievance was filed with the Provost's or Designee's Office on by (check one) mail (certified or registered, restricted delivery, return received), other (specify).
-DA ND BE
+I UNDERSTAND AND AGREE THAT BY FILING THIS GRIEVANCE, I WAIVE WHATEVE RIGHTS I MAY HAVE UNDER CHAPTER 120 OF THE FLORIDA STATUTES WITH REGAR TO THE MATTERS I HAVE RAISED HEREIN AND UNDER ALL OTHER UNIVERSIT PROCEDURES WHICH MAY BE AVAILABLE TO ADDRESS THESE MATTERS.
+This grievance was filed with the Provost's or Designee's Office on by (check one) mail (certified or registered, restricted delivery, return receipt requested), other (specify)

 Signature of Grievant

 (Grievant must sign prior to Step 2 Meeting if grievance is to be processed.)